-With the short days of winter, the golden light of sunrise and sunset almost link up.
-If the skies are clear then this magical light glowing across snowy vistas is a treat to behold.
-Add to that the chance of seeing the Northern Lights and you have all the ingredients of an incredible trip.
+With the short days of the winter in Iceland, the golden light of sunrise and sunset almost link up.
+If the skies are clear, then this magical light glowing across snowy vistas is a treat to behold.
+Add to that the chance of seeing the Northern Lights, and you have all the ingredients of an incredible trip.
 In this article, we will take you through the various considerations for a winter camper van road trip.

 The winter weather in Iceland

-With chill winds blowing over the ocean from the Arctic things can get ferocious indeed.
+With chill winds blowing over the ocean from the Arctic, things can get ferocious indeed.
 But the Iceland weather is often not as extreme as you might imagine.
-During the winter months in the south temperatures often don’t plunge much below zero degrees Celsius.
-So not too bad after all!
-Having said that they sometimes do and they are much more likely to in the north of the country.
+During the winter months in the south (December, January and February), temperatures often don’t plunge much below zero degrees Celsius.
+So, not too bad after all!
+Having said that, they sometimes do, and they are much more likely to be in the north of the country.

 Storms can and do blow in and last for just hours or days at a time.
 It is unpredictable and changeable.
 Driving conditions can deteriorate quickly with strong winds and low visibility.
 So you do need to be flexible and prepared for all permutations of winter weather.

 Daylight hours in Iceland and how to deal with them

 Winter is a really popular time of year for photography in Iceland.
-That magical golden light just transforms the views and in turn the pictures that capture it.
-When it comes to driving you will need to make sure that you use the light for moving from one place to the next.
-On driving days you should breakfast by lamplight and get going at the first glimmer of light.
+That magical golden light just transforms the views and, in turn, the pictures that capture it.
+When it comes to driving, you will need to make sure that you use the light for moving from one place to the next.
+On driving days, you should breakfast by lamplight and get going at the first glimmer of light.
 You’ll see the sun rising over the landscape and probably be at your destination in time to explore it.

 The best winter road trips in Iceland

-For the best winter road trips in Iceland we recommend sticking to shorter routes.
+For the best winter road trips in Iceland, we recommend sticking to shorter routes.
 South Iceland is a good place to start rather than the north.
-The southern roads are used by more traffic so they are kept in good condition.
-Also the weather is generally slightly milder in the south.
-It is also much more populated in this part of the country so it’s safer if you get into difficulties.
+The southern roads are used by more traffic, so they are kept in good condition.
+Also, the weather is generally slightly milder in the south.
+It is also much more populated in this part of the country, so it’s safer if you get into difficulties.

 Recommended routes are along the Icelandic Ring Road to the southeast.
-There are many great sights within a short drive of Reykjavik.
+There are many great sights within a short drive of Reykjavík.
 Driving the Ring Road to Vik and the Vatnajökull National Park is a great 2-4 day road trip.

-For something a little closer to the capital then the Golden Circle is the perfect choice.
-If you visit Iceland at any time of year you must see the Golden Circle.
+For something a little closer to the capital, then the Golden Circle is the perfect choice.
+If you visit Iceland at any time of year, you must see the Golden Circle.
 But in winter it is especially good as there are fewer visitors to share it with.
 One more great destination for road travel in Iceland is the Snæfellsnes Peninsula.
-It is just a two-hour drive from Reykjavik and it has several campsites and some beautiful scenery.
+It is just a two-hour drive from Reykjavík and it has several campsites and some beautiful scenery.

-Things to do in winter in Iceland
+Things to do in winter

-If you are a culture vulture then you might like to pick up a Reykjavik City Card.
-This versatile card gives you included entry into many museums, galleries and hot springs as well as discounts at restaurants.
+If you are a culture vulture, then you might like to pick up a Reykjavik City Card.
+This versatile card gives you included entry into many museums, galleries, and hot springs as well as discounts at restaurants.